SRGSSR/srgmediaplayer-apple/Documentation/Getting-started.md

 [self.mediaPlayerController playURL:mediaURL withSegments:segments];
 ```

+Note that overlapping segments are not supported yet and lead to undefined behavior.

 The player controller will then emit notifications when segments are being played and skip over blocked ones.

 You can display segments using dedicated built-in overlay classes you can drop onto your view controller layout and bind to your media player controller:

 * `SRGTimelineSlider`: A timeline displaying segment start points and providing a way to seek with a single tap.
-You can use a delegate protocol to display custom icons if you want
+You can use a delegate protocol to display custom icons if you want.
 * `SRGTimelineView`: A horizontal list of cells displaying segments, used like a collection view.

 Both provide a `-reloadData` method to reload segments from the associated media player controller.
 Please refer to their respective header documentation to learn about the delegate protocols you need to implement to respond to reload requests.

 ## Airplay support

-Airplay support is entirely the responsibilty of client applications. `SRGMediaPlayerController` exposes three block hooks where you can easily configure Airplay playback settings as you see fit:
+Airplay configuration is entirely the responsibilty of client applications. `SRGMediaPlayerController` exposes three block hooks where you can easily configure Airplay playback settings as you see fit:

-* `playerCreationBlock`: Called when the `AVPlayer` is created
+* `playerCreationBlock`: Called when the `AVPlayer` is created.
-* `playerConfigurationBlock`: Called when the `AVPlayer` is created, and when a configuration reload is requested
+* `playerConfigurationBlock`: Called when the `AVPlayer` is created, and when a configuration reload is requested.
-* `playerDestructionBlock`: Called when the `AVPlayer` is released
+* `playerDestructionBlock`: Called when the `AVPlayer` is released.

 To add basic Airplay support to your application, you can for example:

-* Enable the corresponding background mode for your target
+* Enable the corresponding background mode for your target.
 * Enable `allowsExternalPlayback` (which is the default) and `usesExternalPlaybackWhileExternalScreenIsActive` (to switch to full-screen playback when mirroring is active) in the `playerConfigurationBlock`.

 You can also drop an `SRGAirplayButton` onto your layout (displayed only when Airplay is available) or an `SRGAirplayView` (displaying the current route when Airplay is active).